larrykollar/Unix-Text-Processing/README.md

 or Plan 9 or one of its derivatives (Heirloom Troff and Neatroff), UTP is still an excellent guide to the nuts and bolts of print publishing.

+The current (main) branch is UTP 1.1, which provides a clickable index, TOC, and cross-references within the PDF (thanks to Deri James).
+You will need *groff* 1.22 or newer to format it, as it uses the -Tpdf driver.
+If you have an older *groff*, switch to the 1.0 branch.

 The UTP Revival Release is
 distributed according to the terms of the
 Creative Commons Attribution License.